nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 console.log(`7th Fibonacci is ---> ${calculateFibonacci(7)}`);
 ```

-<b>In this course, we will always start with a brute-force recursive solution, which is the best way to start solving any DP problem!</b> Once we have a recursive solution then we will apply <i>memoization</i> and Tabulation techniques.
+<b>In this course, we will always start with a brute-force recursive solutionMimicPQ, which is the best way to start solving any DP problem!</b> Once we have a recursive solutionMimicPQ then we will apply <i>memoization</i> and Tabulation techniques.

 Let’s apply this knowledge to solve some of the frequently asked <b>DP</b> problems.